ting682/ting682.github.io/_posts/2020-07-01-iteration_and_enumeration_returns.markdown

 Here will be our return and output:

-We have removed bananas from the cart due to being rotten.
+Bananas have been removed from the cart due to being rotten.

  => ["apple", "orange", "watermelon"]